 Are there limitations for a WFOE in China?

-Even though China WFOE formation is not difficult, it is though necessary to provide complete attention to the entire process which involves appointing the board of managers, establishing the business scope and observe the governmental rules and see if there are any restrictions.
+Even though China WFOE formation is not difficult, it is necessary to provide complete attention to the entire process which involves appointing the board of managers, establishing the business scope and observe the governmental rules and see if there are any restrictions.
 As an example, foreigners cannot activate in the mining sector or in the production of TV satellites.
 The Ministry of Commerce and especially the Administration of Industry and Commerce in China will issue the approvals for businesses in China.
 Proof of the provenience of the foreign capital for establishing a Wholly Foreign-Owned Enterprise (WFOE, sometimes incorrectly WOFE) is required by the authorities.

 When deciding for a WOFE in China, it recommended to establish from the very beginning the business scope and plan the company in detail.
 An entrepreneur will have to settle the business activities, the number and the nationality of employees, the type of clients for which the business is directed.
 The owners of a WFOE in China will have to decide in time on the business scope and expectations, in agreement with the Chinese market and the sector in which the company will place the operations.
 Activating as a foreign investor in sectors involving wood, leather, chemicals and mineral resources is allowed in China.
 Moreover, the Chinese authorities encourage such sectors and the ones involving the industrial raw materials, being aware of the potential in this area.

-The management of a WFOE in China
+The management of a WFOE in China in 2022

 The company’s agenda and business implications are normally established by a board of managers or by an executive director, in agreement with the shareholders of the WOFE in China.
 At least one supervisor is needed in the firm, in charge of the company duties’ performance and of the management staff.
 In the case of large companies in China, it is good to know that a board of at least three supervisors is needed and recommended.
 As for the general manager, this can be appointed from the board of directors.
 He or she will be directly responsible for the daily business operations.
 As for hiring staff in a WFOE in China, one must know that there are no restrictions regarding the foreign employees who can work in the company.

 Changing the business scope of a WFOE in China